 Frequently Asked Questions

-What types of clients do you typically see for therapy?
+What age range do you typically work with in therapy?

 We work with children (ages 4 and older), adolescents, adults, couples, and families.